Kamel Beldjoud

 He has held several positions in state institutions since 1982.
-He was Minister of Housing, Town Planning and the City from March 31 to December 19, 2019, then Minister of the Interior, Local Government and Regional Planning since December 19, 2019.
+He was minister of housing, town planning and the city from March 31 to December 19, 2019, then minister of the interior, Local Government and Regional Planning since December 19, 2019.

-In August 2022, Beldjoud has responded to the country's widespread wildfires.
+In August 2022, Beldjoud responded to the country's widespread wildfires.

 Education

-Beldjoud holds a Diploma in Statistical Engineering.
+Beldjoud holds a diploma in statistical engineering.